swiss365/infra_swiss365/README.md

 - **control** – installs Docker for Proxmox/Docker management
 - **workspace** – installs Wine for application hosting
 - **desktop_pool** – installs `xrdp` for virtual desktop access
-- **guac_lb** – installs Nginx and deploys a simple reverse proxy configuration for the Guacamole load balancer
+- **guac_lb** – installs Nginx, obtains a Let's Encrypt certificate and deploys a reverse proxy configuration for the Guacamole load balancer

 Run the playbook from the `ansible` directory using the same SSH key that was uploaded to Hetzner Cloud: